hassaan4584/DigitalCurrency/Hi/README.md

 * A custom Loading animation to indicate network activity.
 * A network layer using Combine framework for making api calls.
 * The app uses MVVM architecture pattern.
-* A simple Observable class used for Reactive Programming
+* A simple Observable class used for Reactive Programming.
+* Coordinator class to coordinate UI navigations.
 * Unit Test cases and Integration Test cases.
-* Simple UITestcase
+* Simple UITestcase.
 * [SwiftLint](https://github.com/realm/SwiftLint) is used to standardize coding style